HendrikVE/swp-telematik-ws-20-21/ESP32/window_alert/README.md

     3. Compiler options -> Enable C++ exceptions (make a tick here)
     4. Arduino Configuration -> Autostart Arduino setup and loop on boot (make a tick here)
     5. Partition Table -> Partition Table -> Factory app, two OTA definitions
+3. Hardware
+    1. Dont use the 5V pin when using battery, this pin is only powered when connected to USB

 # Config
 Within **make menuconfig** do the following (optional) configurations: